Skip to content

 Directly to the south-east of the castle is RAF Coningsby, home to the historic Battle of Britain Memorial Flight.
 RAF Coningsby operates two combat-ready RAF squadrons and is the training station for Eurofighter Typhoon pilots.

 The noise generated by Typhoon aircraft is very loud.
 It is audible on most weekdays and very occasionally at weekends.
-You may also hear the noise of jet skis from the nearby Tattershall Lakes Country Park.
+You may also hear the noise of jet skis from the nearby Tattershall Lakes Country Park and of traffic from the main road that runs parallel to our site.
+Ear defenders are available to borrow from the visitor reception building.